 - Filters water directly from source – no need for collection vessel

 - Can be a bit bulky for individual use

 Gravity filters have become more popular recently, especially for family camping.

 To use one, you put water inside a pouch, and then hang the pouch somewhere high up (like on a tree).
 Gravity forces the water down through the filter mechanism and clean water comes out on the lower side.

 - Good for filtering a lot of water at once

 - Can take a long time to filter water

-Ever since the brand Sawyer came out with the Mini (Amazon link), squeeze water filters have become a popular choice for survival filters.
+Ever since the brand Sawyer came out with the Mini (Amazon link), squeeze filters have become a popular choice for the best survival water filter.